aZamuel/ROS2-VLA_Bridge/README.md

 ### ... start the Backend

-* For now the Flask server and VLA wrapper app should be started on the host system for now.
+* For now the Flask server and VLA wrapper app should be started on the host system.
 Run the following on a Terminal in the base of the Repo.

 * To create the conda environment for the Backend. (ones on a new system):
-conda env create -f environment.yml (ones on a new system)
+conda env create -f environment.yml

-* To activate the environment (with cpu fallback):
+* To activate the environment:
 conda activate openvla

 * To start the Backend: